SocketDotTech/socket-docs/docs/writing-apps.md

  },
  {
    title: "Pay for transactions",
-   description: "Pay for your offchainVM transactions",
+   description: "Pay for your EVMx transactions",
    link: "/writing-apps"
  }
 ]} />